arion52/breast-cancer-prediction/README.md

 # breast-cancer-prediction

-This repository implements a multi-class image classification pipeline with a focus on differentiating between various magnification levels of images (`100X`, `200X`, `400X`, and `40X`).
+This repository implements a breast cancer classification with a focus on differentiating between various magnification levels of images (`100X`, `200X`, `400X`, and `40X`).
 The models used are a custom CNN and a pre-trained ResNet50 with transfer learning.

 ## Dataset Used
 [This](https://web.inf.ufpr.br/vri/databases/breast-cancer-histopathological-database-breakhis/) is the dataset that was used in this project.
 Detailed description and the link to download is provided in the link itself.